Impactwave/razorblade/README.md

 What if you could easily create your own syntactic extensions to Blade and make your templates more readable and easier to write?

-*Razorblade* provides you with a simple and easy way to do it, called **macros**.
+*Razorblade* provides you with a simple and easy way to do it, called **Custom Directives**.

 You just create a simple static method on a class of your choosing, with a specific call signature, and you can immediately call it from Blade.
 Implementing the method itself to perform some useful work is also quite simple.

-> Razorblade provides you with some predefined macros on the `Impactwave\Razorblade\Macros` class.
+> Razorblade provides you with some predefined custom directives on the `Impactwave\Razorblade\Macros` class.
 > See the documentation for them further below.

-### Simple Macros
+### Simple Custom Directives

-The simplest kind of macro allows you to invoke a method and replace the macro call with the output from it.
+The simplest kind of custom directive allows you to invoke a method and replace the custom directive call with the output from it.
 The method can, optionally, receive one or more arguments from the template.

 ##### Syntax